manfromexistence/manfromexistence/README.md

-# manfromexistence
+# manfromexistence(PAST)
-This is a branch to put all of past confusion and it will help me just say the things I can learn from past and then let all past regrets and move on!
+“This is a branch to put all of your past confusions.
+After that, you will study your past and then you will figure out the things that you can learn from your past.
+Finally, you will let go of all the past regrets and move on!” 🌟

 ```
 bash yt-dlp.sh "https://www.youtube.com/watch?v=188PrFLan_A&list=PL5rwmnIfA-Ijoufw-LD2eYBgzNRURq75a" --yes-playlist && cd .. && git add . && git commit -m "playlist downloaded" && git push